 In most cases, toddlers are mean to the cat because they’re trying to play but they don’t understand that the cat is a living thing that might not want to play.
 Once toddlers learn that a certain action will create a response, they will do it over and over again while experimenting and testing their limits.

 Let’s look at some of the reasons your child might act this way towards your cat and discuss some options for addressing this behavior.

 Table of Contents

-Let’s check out the three most common reasons for your toddler to act out around the cat.
+Let’s talk about the three most common reasons your toddler may be harassing your cat.